 or to any combination of those factors.

-[(d) deleted]

 (3) An adopted policy cannot be applied until the local government gives Statewide notice that it has adopted that policy.

 (4) The local government is to ensure that a copy of an adopted regional price preference policy is —